Western Habitat Brisbane groups

 This group works on Riaweena Street, The Gap, west of Illowra Street.
 The group have spent many years removing the infestation of Cat’s Claw and Madeira Vine upstream of the footbridge to School Road.
 For more information phone Bob Whiteman on 07 3300 6585.

-BRAIN focusses on the restoration of a rainforest remnant at Glenella Street, The Gap.
-The group also has a strong educational component holding regular working bees, producing rainforest relevant literature and managing the BRAIN website.
+This group focusses on the restoration of a rainforest remnant at Glenella Street, The Gap.
+The group also has a strong educational component holding regular working bees, producing rainforest relevant literature and managing the BRAIN (Brisbane Rainforest Active and Information Network) website.

 Chaprowe Road Bushcare Group